FAIRmat-NFDI/data-modeling/shape_and_geometry/README.md

 cardinality: 5
 identifier: [1, 2, 3, 4, 5]
 * One would describe the specimen with vertices and store these under support:
-* Vertices in the plane between adjoining layers are shared so we need to store 4 + 4\*4 + 4 vertices.
+* Vertices in the plane between adjoining layers are shared so we need to store 4 + 4 times 4 + 4 vertices.
 * One would have to store the quads for each cuboid.
 * One would have to duplicate these quads though for each cuboid.
 * Evidently this makes a point that defining something like an NXcg_stack could be useful.